Ray Charles (musician, born 1918)

-As a vocalist, Charles, along with Julia Rinker Miller, sang the theme song to the television series Three's Company ("Come and Knock on Our Door").
+As a vocalist, Charles recorded a few duets with Perry Como during the 1950s.
+In 1977, Charles, along with Julia Rinker Miller, sang the theme song to the television series Three's Company ("Come and Knock on Our Door").
 As a songwriter, Charles was best known for the choral anthem "Fifty Nifty United States" in which he set the names of the states to music in alphabetical order.
-It was originally written for The Perry Como Show.
+It was originally written for Perry Como's Kraft Music Hall.
 He is also known for "Letters, We Get Letters", also originally written for Como's show and later used on the Late Show with David Letterman.

 In his later years, he continued to serve as a musical consultant to television programs, most notably for 31 years on the Kennedy Center Honors.
 Charles was acknowledged as an authority on American popular music.